 Isle Royale National Park

-Isle Royale and its rugged archipelago wilderness in Lake Superior has 450 islands, 160+ miles of wilderness trails, four lighthouses, sunken shipwrecks and no cars.
+To be precise, Isle Royale has 450 islands, 160+ miles of wilderness trails, four lighthouses, sunken shipwrecks and no cars.
 Of its 133,782 acres, 132,018 are designated wilderness making this park an amazing hiking destination.

 Visitors disembark at the island at either Rock Harbor or Windigo.
 Rock Harbor has a full- service marina with canoe and boat rentals, a camper store, showers, a gift shop and a snack bar.
 Windigo, at the Island’s west end, has a camper store with supplies, food and marine gasoline.
 These locations are where backpackers fill their water bottles, double-check their supplies and prepare to head down the quiet trails into the pristine wilderness.

 There are many more ways to enjoy Isle Royale’s exceptional beauty.
 Canoe, kayak and fish on Lake Superior’s open waters or inland lakes.
 Boat or scuba dive on Lake Superior.
 Visit lighthouses and historic sights.
-Enjoy an amazing view of the night sky.
-Take stunning photographs – this is one of the few places in Michigan where you could see moose and if you are lucky a wolf.
-The park also offers junior, youth and adult ranger programs as well as guided tours.
+Sample some of those berries across the island, but make sure they aren’t poisonous first.
+The National Park Service has information about what is edible at Isle Royale online!
+Enjoy an amazing view of the night sky, and take stunning photographs of the unscathed beauty you’ll encounter!

 The U.P. is on the migratory bird path, making it an exciting place to see nearly 400 different species including such rarities as boreal owls, jaegers and Kirtland’s warblers.
 Peak bird watching (and listening) seasons are spring and…

 Michigan’s Upper Peninsula is home to many of the Midwest’s most treasured wildlife species.
 From playful otters to wily wolves, blue racer snakes and towering moose, from reclusive cougars to gregarious red squirrels,